mccgregory/BowlsScorer/README.md

 # BowlsScorer
-The 'Crown Green Bowls' Game: So, with Singles a person can have 2 bowls nearer to the jack than another (therefore maximum score is 2).
+**The 'Crown Green Bowls' Game**:

+So, with 'Singles' a person can have 2 bowls nearer to the jack than another (therefore maximum score is 2).
-With Doubles the maximum score can be 4 bowls each END.
+With 'Doubles' the maximum score can be 4 bowls each END.
 Each End is won by one side or the other.
 It is recorded as UP if YOU score i.e. you are up, or DOWN if your competitor (THEY) win the END i.e. you are down
 - This communicated to the Scorers (One HOME one AWAY) for them to record each END.
 -  So, for Singles each end score can be: 1-0, 2-0, 0-0, 0-1, 0-2.